nkapila6/mlrose-ky/docs/parallelizable_runs.md

 *Tutorial by Nikhil Kapila - 21.02.2025*

 !!! warning
-    21.02.2025: I do not have access to the PyPI project so the code can be copied from GitHub and copied into your local environment, i.e. this will not work if you install it through `pip`.
+    21.02.2025: I do not have access to the PyPI project so the code can be copied from GitHub into your local environment, i.e. this will not work if you install it through `pip`.

     The source can be viewed [here](https://github.com/knakamura13/mlrose-ky/blob/main/src/mlrose_ky/utils/parallel.py).